kermitgrey/healthcare_dollars/README.md

    pay_payors and pay_doctors tables respectively.</li>
 </ol>

-<p>The source data files used in the analysis can be dowloaded from their respective website source:</p>
+<p>The source data files used in the analysis can be downloaded from their respective website source:</p>

 <ul>
 <li>General Payments Detail data for 2016-2019 and the Physician Profile